American History and Government courses

 EDFN 521: Theory and Practice of Curriculum Development (3)

 Students examine the impact of curriculum theories and practices, including contemporary curriculum discourses; technology utilization and management; major groups and individuals in society who influence curriculum; trends and innovations in curriculum, approaches to evaluation of curriculum experiences; professional techniques of curriculum development; and the role of students, teachers, administrators, scholars, parents, and other groups in shaping curriculum.
 Current literature and research are emphasized.
-This course meets the requirements for the Curriculum Foundations standard in the M.Ed.
-Core.
+This course meets the requirements for the Curriculum Foundations standard in the MASTAHG Core.

 EDFN 524: Democracy in Education (3)